flipbarrett/intro-to-git/README.md

 • git status -> tells you what has been included in the tracking process of git (also gives hints ).
 • git add -> adds a file to the tracking process.
 • git commit -m"Message here"-> Save your changes to the local repository.
+• git log -> shows a brief history of all commits.